 Typical floorball nations take part this year and several successfully so.
-We have six foreign teams in the finals and two of them are between two Czech teams.
+We have six foreign teams in the finals and two of the finals are between two Czech teams.
 We are upgrading our app and now players can not only see the goal scorer but also assists.
 In the B12 category, we can find a club that makes a total of 9.3 goals per game.

 We saw a lot of great floorball.
-Especially in the new Boys 17 Elite category.
+Especially in the new boys 17 elite category.
 In this category there where two teams that really stuck out, Bohemians from the Czech Republic and Wiler Ersigen from Switzerland.
 But at the end, Bohemians won the first trophy of this new category.

-We expanded to Partille Municipality and four of the finals were played at the top modern Partille Arena.
+We expanded to Partille and four of the finals were played at the top modern Partille Arena.
 Goalie Andis Blinds held four exclusive goalkeeper events and the manager for the Swedish national team in floorball, Mikael Hill, held a lecture in leadership for our coaches.
 Pixbo Wallenstam became the best club.

 For the third consecutive year the total number of teams increased.
 We also equaled the number of participation nations with eight nations.
 For the first time we welcomed USA as a participating nation.
 The number of Czech and Danish teams increased severely.